Morris Hills Regional District

-The Morris Hills Regional District is a comprehensive regional public school district that consists of two four-year public high schools serving four suburban communities in Morris County, in the U.S. state of New Jersey.
+The Morris Hills Regional District, formally known as the Morris Hills Regional High School District, is a comprehensive regional public school district that consists of two four-year public high schools serving four suburban communities in Morris County, in the U.S. state of New Jersey.
 The district serves the residential communities of Denville Township (Denville Township School District), Rockaway Borough (Rockaway Borough Public Schools), Rockaway Township (Rockaway Township Public Schools) and Wharton (Wharton Borough School District).

-As of the 2022–23 school year, the district, comprised of two schools, had an enrollment of 2,673 students and 251.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.6:1.
+As of the 2024–25 school year, the district, comprised of two schools, had an enrollment of 2,626 students and 251.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.4:1.